FallenDeity/discord.py-masterclass/docs/hybrid-commands.md

 !!! note "Note"
     For regular prefix commands `defer` activates the typing status for the bot, for slash commands it shows the user that the bot is thinking as a loading state.

-## Ephermal Messages
+## Ephemeral Messages

-You can also send ephermal messages, messages which are only visible to the person invoking the command using the `ephemeral` parameter of the `send` method.
+You can also send ephemeral messages, messages which are only visible to the person invoking the command using the `ephemeral` parameter of the `send` method.

 === "Before Deferring"